rohithegde/rohithegde.github.com/_posts/2022-09-26-azure-hub-spoke-secure-setup.md

 - A [multi-hub approach](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/hub-spoke-network-topology#subscription-limits-and-multiple-hubs){:target="_blank" rel="nofollow"} supported by a global load balancing solution can work well here.
 Infrastructure as Code (IaC) backed solution makes it easier to deploy though the one time investment to create the code is significant but worth it !

 !["Multiple Hubs"](/assets/images/hub-spoke/network-hub-spokes-cluster.png "Multiple Hubs")

+### Security related tools

+Most of the content in this post focuses on network security.
+As a parting shot, let me just mention other tools which help in this secure setup.

+- Tools like Defender for Cloud and Azure Monitor should be integrated with all resources.
+They provide some great insight which help to plug any gaps in your security.
+- Activate regulatory policy initiatives like CIS, NIST etc by default and others like HIPAA, PCI etc based on your domain.
+Getting to a high regulatory compliance score takes some effort but its essential to be secure.
+- Azure DDoS Protection Basic comes built in at free of cost.
+But a paid feature like [Azure DDoS Protection Standard](https://learn.microsoft.com/en-in/azure/ddos-protection/ddos-protection-overview){:target="_blank" rel="nofollow"} can help for adaptive tuning, monitoring reports, access to DDoS Rapid Response (DRR) team etc if your domain is a high value target for hackers.

 That completes this blog post.
 I tried to make it as exhaustive as possible.
 Let me know if you want me to add some more details for something I missed.